Geometry-Aware Generation of Adversarial Point Clouds: Experiments

 \section{Experiments}

-\textbf{Dataset --} We use object instances from ModelNet40 \cite{wu20153d} to evaluate our proposed methods.
+\textbf{Dataset ---} We use object instances from ModelNet40 \cite{wu20153d} to evaluate our proposed methods.
 The dataset consists of $12,311$ CAD models belonging to $40$ semantic categories.
 To have a point cloud, we follow \cite{PointNetPP} and sample points uniformly from each CAD model and then normalize them into a unit ball.
 We use the official data splits of ModelNet40 for point set classification \cite{PointNet,PointNetPP}, which give $9,843$ instances to train classifiers that are to be attacked.
-For testing, we follow \cite{CW3DAdv} and randomly select 25 instances for each of 10 object categories in the ModelNet40 testing set, which can be well classified by the classifiers of interest.
+For adversarial point cloud attack, we follow \cite{CW3DAdv} and randomly select $25$ instances for each of $10$ object categories in the ModelNet40 testing set, which can be well classified by the classifiers of interest.
 The 10 object categories include \textit{airplane, bed, bookshelf, bottle, chair, monitor, sofa, table, toilet,} and \textit{vase}.
+For surface-level attack, we take all the instances of the 40 categories that are well classified in the ModelNet40 testing set.

-\textbf{Evaluation Metrics --} To quantitatively compare the adversarial results generated by different methods, we use both the measure of attack success rate and that of geometric regularity.
-The former measures, among the input, benign point clouds, the ratio of their adversarial results that successfully fool a classifier; note that all the benign point clouds are classified correctly by the classifier.
-We use the proposed $R(\mathcal{P}')$ (\ref{Eq:GeoRegularityMeasure}) to measure the geometric regularity of any adversarial $\mathcal{P}'$; a geometrically regular $\mathcal{P}'$ gives a lower value of $R(\mathcal{P}')$.
-A better-performing method is expected to generate adversarial results that achieve higher attack success rates and lower values of $R(\mathcal{P}')$, simultaneously.
-We report attack success rates under a state-of-the-art defense method of Statistical Outlier Removal (SOR) \cite{Deflecting}, which works by statistically dropping certain points from any adversarial $\mathcal{P}'$; more specifically, if the distance between a point and its neighbors are much larger than such distance averaged over the whole $\mathcal{P}'$, this point will be considered as an outlier and will be dropped by SOR.
-Geometric regularity is reported by averaging $R(\mathcal{P}')$ over adversarial results of all instances.
-We also conduct subjective studies for a qualitative evaluation by collecting human preferences from Amazon Mechanical Turk.
+\textbf{Evaluation Metrics ---} To quantitatively compare the adversarial results generated by different methods, we use both the measure of attack success rate and that of geometric regularity.
+The former measures, among benign point clouds, the ratio of their adversarial results that successfully fool a classifier; note that all the benign point clouds to be attacked are classified correctly by the classifier.
+We report attack success rates under a state-of-the-art defense method of Statistical Outlier Removal (SOR) \cite{Deflecting}, which works by statistically dropping certain points from any adversarial $\mathcal{P}'$.
+For the latter measure, we are inspired by the desired surface property of \emph{fairness} \cite{botsch2010polygon}, and introduce the following discrete and approximate measure to quantify the regularity of a point cloud $\mathcal{P}$